zoylendt/zoylendt.github.io/content/Braindump/imgbrd-grabber automation.md

 - get all not yet downloaded images from the DB, sort by date
 - forward single link to imgbrd-grabber, download + add to Szurubooru
 - verify that it has been added to Szurubooru, update SQLite DB entry

+-> don't use imgbrd-grabber, download with python tools instead -> all (except Szurubooru) in a docker container, linked to Szurubooru instance

 Resources:
 - Imgbrd-grabber